carlohamalainen/carlohamalainen.github.io/_posts/2014-02-26-volgenmodel-nipype-v1-0.md

 workflow.connect(final, 'output_file', datasink, 'final')
 </pre>

-This code is much closer to the actual problem that we are trying to solve, and as a bonus we don&#8217;t have to take care of arrays of input and output files, which is pure agony and prone to errors.
+This code is much closer to the actual problem that we are trying to solve, and as a bonus we don't have to take care of arrays of input and output files, which is pure agony and prone to errors.

 Nipype lets us run the workflow using a single core like this: